 PARC has been a national education and training centre since 2003, a recognized regional centre since 2009, and since 2013 it is a PTEC (PTEC- Partnership Training and Education Centre), approved by NAC in June 2013.
-PARC is the only PTEC in the Republic of Macedonia, and what’s even more important, from today’s 32 PTEC centres around the world, PARC is the only one which is exclusively specialized in Public Affairs (PA).
+PARC is the only PTEC in the Republic of North Macedonia, and what’s even more important, from today’s 32 PTEC centres around the world, PARC is the only one which is exclusively specialized in Public Affairs (PA).
 PARC’s progress and importance is evident and it is continuously growing.
 From a barely known and profiled centre, PARC today has grown into a highly visible, renowned and unique centre.
 PARC is the PA hub In Europe, where NATO and partner (PfP, MD, ICI) countries and partners across the globe can meet, communicate, learn, network and succeed.
 From only 3 participating countries at the beginning, until today PARC has trained over 1500 personnel from 38 countries from across the world.
 And the number of interested countries and the demand for PARC’s courses keep growing!

 PARC trains national and international PA personnel (not only from the Armed forces and the Ministries of Defense but also from other State administration institutions) to develop their Communication skills and techniques and to provide them with the necessary expertise in Public Affairs which will enable them to successfully deal with the Media in peace-time, during crisis and when deployed in operations.